Shares

 ANZ, 2015: The ANZ SPP ended up raising $720 million at $26.50, a healthy 14.37% discount to the earlier $2.5 billion institutional placement at $30.95 which subsequently became the subject of some ASIC enforcement action.
 Investors were offered a 2% discount to VWAP in the SPP and the original $500 million cap was lifted to $720 million so there were no scale backs.

 ARENA REIT (ARF), August 2024: completed a $120m placement at $3.78, a 4.5% discount to the previous close of $3.96, and then embarked on a $20m SPP at the same price with no VWAP alternative.
-Current market cap around $1.5 billion.
+Market cap was around $1.5 billion at the time.
 Ended up accepting the full $23.8m in applications to avoid any scale back.

-Australian Strategic Materials, 2022 (ASM): $30m placement at $1.73, a 12.4% discount to the previous close of $1.975, followed by a $4m placement to the chair requiring shareholder approval and a $10 million SPP with no VWAP alternative which was uncapped after the board elected to accept all $11.1 million in SPP applications without saying precisely how many shareholders participated.
+Australian Strategic Materials (ASM), 2022: $30m placement at $1.73, a 12.4% discount to the previous close of $1.975, followed by a $4m placement to the chair requiring shareholder approval and a $10 million SPP with no VWAP alternative which was uncapped after the board elected to accept all $11.1 million in SPP applications without saying precisely how many shareholders participated.

-Bank of Queensland, 2019: announced a $25 million cap after completing a $250 million placement but then accepted all $90 million worth of applications at a 2% discount to VWAP which finished at $7.27 or a a 6.5% discount to what the institutions paid.
+Bank of Queensland (BOQ), 2019: announced a $25 million cap after completing a $250 million placement but then accepted all $90 million worth of applications at a 2% discount to VWAP which finished at $7.27 or a a 6.5% discount to what the institutions paid.
 See announcement.

-Bega Cheese: Expanded a 2017 SPP from the capped amount of $37.5 million to accepted all $50.5 million in applications after receiving an ASA letter requesting the cap be lifted.
+Bega Cheese (BGA), 2017: Expanded a 2017 SPP from the capped amount of $37.5 million to accepted all $50.5 million in applications after receiving an ASA letter requesting the cap be lifted.

 Calix (CXL), 2022: initial capital raising was a $60m placement at $4.55 on October 19, an 11% discount to the previous close of $5.12.
 Stock then tanked after Albanese government cancelled $41m grant for carbon capture, use and storage projects.
 However, the subsequent $20m SPP had secondary pricing based on a 2.5% discount to VWAP.
 They accepted all $21.6m in SPP applications with the final price being $4.24, a 21c or 4.6% discount to the $4.60 placement price.